Terminator 2: Judgment Day (1991)

 - A scene showing the T-1000 at the scene of the crashed truck in the canal, where he steals a police car.

 - After killing the dog, the T-1000 goes to John's room to try to find any clues as to where John might be.
 He stalks around the room waving his arms and "feeling" things on the shelves, on the walls, etc. He eventually stops in front of a poster, realizes there is something behind it, rips it down and finds a box of mementos (pictures, and the like).
-This must be where the T-1000 figures out about the desert compound that Sarah, John, and the Terminator head to after the hospital.
+This must be where the T-1000 figures out about Sarah's current whereabouts, and the desert compound that Sarah, John, and the Terminator head to after the hospital.
 Director James Cameron decided to cut it because the T-1000's sampling abilities were already sufficiently conveyed in earlier scenes, so this scene became redundant (and because it made the T-1000 look too much like it had x-ray vision).
 This scene was NOT included in the SE.

 - At the abandoned gas station, a scene involved Sarah and John talking with the Terminator about learning.
 He tells them that his CPU was switched to read-only before being sent out.
 Skynet doesn't want them to learn too much while on their own.
 John asks if it can be reset.
 You then see the Terminator's face in a "mirror" talking Sarah through the procedure.
 A puppet was used for the foreground Sarah to work on and Linda Hamilton's twin sister Leslie Hamilton Gearren was in the mirror mimicking Linda's hand movements.
 After the CPU is removed, the Terminator shuts-down and Sarah places it on a table.
 She picks up a hammer and tries to smash it to render him inoperative.
 John stops her and says they need him.
 He starts to show authority for the first time and asks her how he is supposed to be a great military leader if even his own mother won't listen to him.
-They reinsert the chip back into the Terminator's head.
+She reluctantly reinserts the chip back into the Terminator's head.

 - A scene at a truck stop before John, Sarah and Terminator arrive at the Salceda farm.
 John points out to the Terminator that he shouldn't be so serious all the time.
 He encourages him to smile once in a while.
 The Terminator tries to perform a smile, but the result is less than convincing, so John encourages him to practice in front of a mirror.